 National Bible Week

 The history of a national decree honoring the Bible was originally authored as “Bible Week” by President Ferdinand Marcos.
 He signed Presidential Proclamation No. 2242, s 1982, declaring a nationwide Bible Week celebration in November.

 National Bible Month | Proclamation No. 124

 President Fidel Ramos supported the two previous bills by declaring Presidential Proclamation No. 1067, s 1997, which called for the “Bible Week and Bible reading.”
 It was finally made into a “National Bible Month” when President Rodrigo Duterte signed Presidential Proclamation No. 124, s 2017.

 National Bible Day | Republic Act 11163

 In light of President Duterte’s support for a Bible Month, Senator Manny Pacquiao pushed for the “National Bible Day” on February 5, 2018.
 He is the main author and sponsor of the legislation.

 AN ACT DECLARING THE LAST MONDAY OF JANUARY EVERY YEAR AS A SPECIAL WORKING HOLIDAY IN OBSERVANCE OF NATIONAL BIBLE DAY

 Enshrined in the constitution

 The history of a “national observance” on the Bible has been a tradition since 1982.
-Lawmakers did not oppose the bill and continued to support honoring the Judeo-Christian God and the Bible as a national symbol of peace and spirituality.
+Lawmakers did not oppose the bill and continued supporting the Judeo-Christian God and the Bible as a national symbol of peace and spirituality.

 Senator Manny Pacquiao

-The bill is supported by the 1987 Constitution that dictates, “It is the policy of the state that the government shall aid and encourage the development of the moral character and spiritual foundation of the Filipino people”.
-Senator Pacquiao said in his privilege speech that Bible can nourish a person, “similar to how a tree planted by streams of water, which yields its fruit in season and whose leaf does not wither.”
+The bill is supported by the 1987 Constitution that dictates, “It is the policy of the state that the government shall aid and encourage the development of the moral character and spiritual foundation of the Filipino people,” Senator Manny Pacquiao said in a privileged speech.